RiftValleySoftware/RVS_BasicGCDTimer/README.md

 ## Requirements

-It should work fine for osx, tvOS and iOS.
+It should work fine for macOS, TVOS, WatchOS and iOS/iPadOS.
 It only depends on the Swift Foundation library.

 This requires Swift Version 4.0 or above (tested with 4.2).